Help

 At the performance

-Please go to Your visit for more information including directions, parking, public transportation and more.
+Please go to the Your visit page and select your event venue for more information including directions, parking, public transportation and more.

 CU Presents events will be held as scheduled unless the CU Boulder campus is closed.
 Campus closures will be announced on the CU Boulder website.
 In the event the campus is closed and an event is canceled, CU Presents will try to reschedule the event and contact ticket purchasers.
 If the event cannot be rescheduled, ticket holders should call the box office at 303-492-8008 to arrange for ticket credit.